prodasl/zkSNARK-playground/README.md

 # Practical crash course in zkSNARKS for devs in hurry

-I'm making this repo to serve as a teaching aid for a crash course to practical usage of zero-knowledge proofs for developers in a hurry.
+I'm making this repo to serve as a teaching aid for a crash course to practical usage of zkSNARKS for developers in a hurry.
 Specifically, I'm basing the tutorial off of the [circom](https://github.com/iden3/circom) zkp circuit compiler and the [snarkjs](https://github.com/iden3/snarkjs) proving/verifying library.
 The repository comes with a Dockerfile that is fully self-contained with all dependencies necessary to perform the numerical experiments discussed here.